Install SSH key # Install an SSH key prior to a build or deployment - task: InstallSSHKey@0 inputs: knownHostsEntry: sshPublicKey: #sshPassphrase: # Optional sshKeySecureFile:

 Use this task in a pipeline to install an SSH key prior to a build or release step.

-# Install SSH Key # Install an SSH key prior to a build or release - task: InstallSSHKey@0 inputs: hostName: sshPublicKey: #sshPassphrase: # Optional sshKeySecureFile:
+# Install SSH key # Install an SSH key prior to a build or deployment - task: InstallSSHKey@0 inputs: knownHostsEntry: sshPublicKey: #sshPassphrase: # Optional sshKeySecureFile:

 |Known Hosts Entry||(Required) The entry for this SSH key for the known_hosts file.|